 10. Maintain Flexibility in Timelines

-Maintaining flexibility in timelines is allowing for adjustments in project schedules to accommodate changes and uncertainties.
+Maintaining flexibility in timelines allows for adjustments in project schedules to accommodate changes and uncertainties.
 Maintaining flexibility in timelines helps in managing unexpected issues and ensuring that resources are used effectively.
 By building buffer time into project schedules, managers accommodate unforeseen circumstances without compromising quality.
 Netflix uses flexible timelines to adapt to changing project requirements, leading to successful project completions.

 11. Backup Resource Planning